jbcodeforce/flink-studies/docs/programming.md

 KeyStream can help to run in parallel, each window will have the same key.

-The time is a parameter of the flow / environment:
+Time is central to the stream processing, and the time is a parameter of the flow / environment and can take different meanings:

 * `ProcessingTime` = system time of the machine executing the task: best performance and low latency
 * `EventTime` = the time at the source level, embedded in the record.
 Deliver consistent and deterministic results regardless of order